Joshua Pereira

-Career
+Beginnings and breakthrough

+When Joshua was studying at the Singapore Sports School, he was selected for a week-long stint with J.League club Albirex Niigata's under-18 squad in Japan.

-Pereira started his career with the NFA and caught the eye while representing the national under-18 team during their qualification tournament for the 2016 AFC Under-19 Championship.
+Joshua started his career with the National Football Academy and caught the eye while representing the national under-18 team during their qualification tournament for the 2016 AFC Under-19 Championship.

-In December 2015, he won the New Paper Dollah Kassim Award and trained with Ligue 1 side AS Saint-Étienne for a week.
+In December 2015, he won the 2015 Dollah Kassim Award and trained with Ligue 1 side, AS Saint-Étienne from 11–19 March 2016.

+Club career

+Young Lions

-He signed for Young Lions FC for the 2016 S.League season and impressed the pundits although the team failed to perform as expected.
+He signed for Young Lions for the 2016 S.League season and impressed the pundits although the team failed to perform as expected.

+Geylang International

 In 2020, he signed for Geylang International.

+Joshua was named the Club captain for the 2023 Singapore Premier League season onwards.

 International career

 Pereira was part of the U21 team which played China U21 team in 2016.
 He captained the U22 in the 2020 AFC U-23 Championship qualification in 2019.

 In September 2022, Pereira received his first call up to the senior Singapore squad for the 2022 VFF Tri-Nations Series held in Vietnam.
 He made his international debut in a 4-0 friendly loss to Vietnam before collecting his second cap in the same friendly tournament in a 1-1 draw against India.

 Later in December, Pereira was part of the national team for the 2022 AFF Championship.